markmi/acpphint/README.md

 - Later: add 2 such *.pg files.
 Adjust/rename a couple of others, adding time variants to the existing RAM ones as well.

-- Adjust a FreeBSD makefile.\*'s for Running on a HoneyComb.
+- Adjust a FreeBSD libstdc++ makefile.\*'s for Running on a HoneyComb.
   Add files from a run in to acpphint_example_data/HoneyComb-FBSD/ .
+  Also add *.gp files for this.

+- Adjust a FreeBSD libc++ makefile.\*'s for Running on a HoneyComb.
-  No *.gp files for this yet.
+  (The variant for still using g++12.)
+No data files or *.gp files yet.

 ###### [0.1.29] 2023-Jan-30         . . .
 2023-???-?? (final)
 Additions